Is there a fee to drive through the park?

 Most of the battlefield farms are private quarters for park employees and their families and are not open to the public.
-The Leister House (Meade’s Headquarters), the Brian (Bryan) House, and Snyder House are all park exhibits, some with historically furnished interiors that visitors can view through the windows of each house.
+The Leister House (Meade’s Headquarters), the Brian (Bryan) House are all park exhibits, some with historically furnished interiors that visitors can view through the windows of each house.

 How can I find out about the annual reenactment, museums, hotels and restaurants in Gettysburg?

 Visit the Destination Gettysburg website for more details.
 The annual reenactment is held on private land in Adams County and not within Gettysburg National Military Park.